 In July of 1997 the high school became a Regional High School of the Diocese of Metuchen.

 In September 2001, the school was renamed Cardinal McCarrick High School in honor of the first bishop of the diocese of Metuchen who was elevated to the rank of Cardinal in the Catholic Church.

-The school continues to meet curriculum standards of the State of New Jersey Department of Education and is fully accredited by the Middle States Association of Colleges and Secondary Schools.
+The school continues to meet curriculum standards of the State of New Jersey Department of Education and is fully accredited by AdvancED.